-(i) Financial assets - Policy applicable from April 1, 2018
+(i) Financial assets

 Classification of financial assets

 The Corporation classifies its financial assets at amortised cost.
 The Corporation's financial assets classified at amortised cost consist of cash and cash equivalents, accrued interest, accrued income and investments.
 The Corporation determines the classification at initial recognition and re-evaluates this designation at every reporting date.
 Financial assets are not reclassified subsequent to their initial recognition unless the Corporation changes its business model for managing financial assets, in which case all affected financial assets are reclassified on the day of the first reporting period following the change in the business model.